 Although you can't do this, throwing or rolling balls of different mass-densities at the same initial speed obtains the same effect.
-Hitting a golf ball with more power than a ping pong ball provides illustration, with the golf ball sent soaring and air friction ending the ping pong ball's flight shortly after it leaves the tee.
+Hitting a golf ball with more power than a ping pong ball provides illustration.
+When you launch both at the same initial speed, the golf ball is sent soaring, while air friction ends the ping pong ball's flight shortly after it leaves the tee.

 You can see similar effects on the ground.
 While it would require a greater amount of force to roll both at the same initial speed, a bowling ball's higher mass-density would give it greater rotational momentum than a rolled basketball.

 Surface would soon slow the basketball down, eventually stopping it while the high mass-density and rotational force of the bowling ball will continue to carry it for a longer distance.